tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/index.md

 The Tenet Stablecoin Protocol is native to the Tenet blockchain and aims to support all tLSDs minted on the Tenet blockchain.
 These tLSDs carry two sources of yield within them and are an ideal asset to own.

-At genesis, LSDC can be minted against the following assets:
+At genesis, LSDC can be minted against a number of LSDs restaked to Tenet's valdiator network.

-1. twstETH
-2. tcbETH
-3. tankrBNB

 ### **How can** Tenet Stablecoin Protocol **be upgraded or changed?**